Ayo Obileye: Career

 In August 2015, he returned to Dagenham & Redbridge on loan until January 2016, after a successful loan the previous season.

 Obileye had a two-year spell at Eastleigh from 2016 to 2018, scoring 11 goals in 53 games in all competitions.
 He joined Maidenhead United for the 2018–19 season.

 On 4 June 2019, Obileye joined Ebbsfleet United.

 On 9 September 2020, Obileye signed for Scottish Championship club Queen of the South on a one-year contract.
 Despite playing in a defensive role, Obileye scored 9 league goals during the 2020–21 season, finishing second top goalscorer for the Doonhamers behind Connor Shields with 11 goals (8 league and 3 cup) and he was also second top goalscorer alongside three other players in the Scottish Championship, all behind Liam Boyce of Hearts with 14 goals.

 On 6 May 2021, Obileye signed a pre-contract agreement with Livingston, agreeing a two-year contract, with a further one-year option.
 Livingston won the chase from other Scottish Premiership clubs for his signature.

+Following his departure from Livingston, Obileye signed for Cangzhou Mighty Lions in the Chinese Super League in June 2024.
+He made his debut on 26 June 2024 against Beijing Guoan.
+After making 15 appearances and scoring two goals, Obileye was forced to leave Cangzhou when they were expelled from the Chinese Super League.

+On 24 May 2025, Obileye joined Finnish Veikkausliiga club SJK Seinäjoki on a deal for the remainder of the season, to strengthen their injury-weakened defence.